-The river is imagined and the stones are imagined.
-We can picture there are word patterns that show with the stones.
-They tell combinations of words.
-We need to use the combination before we have the stone in our passage.
+Imagination can help.
+Our River is imagined and the Stones are imagined.
+We can picture there are word patterns that show with the Stones.
+We need to use a pattern, to have a Stone of Time for our passage.

 There are our core verbs, will, be, and have in our patterns.
 They are the same as in our Fields of Time.
-We can recur to Chapter 1 and compare.
+We can compare CHAPTER 1.

 Let us join our views, for the Fields and River of Time.
 We pictured the Fields to grasp the idea of the grammatical PRESENT, PAST, and FUTURE.